M-Exley/andorra-hikes-api/README.md

 ### Final Product

 The project will not be perfect at this level but I'm happy with different elements of functionality and the visual design of the app.
-The final version looks as follows:
+The final version is:

 ![conclusion-three](src/images/conclusion-three.png)